md-zaman/docker-learning/Mosh/Readme.md.txt

     simply type 'usermod' to find all the flags/options.
     '-G' is to add supplementary groups for this user '-g' force use GROUP as new primary group
-    Every linux user has 1 primary group and 0 or more supplementary groups When a user creates a file it can be owned by 1 user and 1 group only.
+    Every linux user has 1 primary group and 0 or more supplementary groups.
+When a user creates a file it can be owned by 1 user and 1 group only.
     So, the user who created the file will own the file along with the primary group.
 Primary group is created while creating the user with the same name.